Igalia/meta-agl-demo/README.md

 2. Build the full image of AGL Demo Platform and applications
         $ bitbake agl-demo-platform

+3. The Weston IVI-Shell always gets built ; it will not be started, however, unless you specify the following in your "conf/local.conf" file :

+IMAGE_INSTALL_append = " \
+    weston-ivi-shell-config \
+    "

+or you manually overwrites the "/etc/xdg/weston/weston.ini" file with a correct one.

-3. Run the emulator.
+4. Run the emulator.
 The path for the emulator (runqemu) was added during the envsetup.
         $ cd tmp/deploy/images/qemex86-64
         $ runqemu bzImage-qemux86-64.bin agl-demo-platform-qemux86-64.ext3